mlpack/mlpack/doc/user/methods/decision_tree_regressor.md

 ### Constructors

-Construct a `DecisionTreeRegressor` object using one of the constructors below.
-Defaults and types are detailed in the [Constructor Parameters](#constructor-parameters) section below.

-#### Forms:

  * `tree = DecisionTreeRegressor()`
    - Initialize tree without training.
    - You will need to call [`Train()`](#training) later to train the tree before